moveit/moveit2_tutorials/doc/examples/controller_configuration/controller_configuration_tutorial.rst

 #.
 A launch file.
 This launch file must load the :code:`moveit_controllers` yaml file and specify the :code:`moveit_simple_controller_manager/MoveItSimpleControllerManager`.
 After these yaml files are loaded, they are passed as parameters to the Move Group node. `Example Move Group launch file <https://github.com/ros-planning/moveit_resources/blob/ros2/panda_moveit_config/launch/demo.launch.py>`_.

 #.
 Launch the corresponding :code:`ros2_control` JointTrajectoryControllers.
-This is separate from the MoveIt2 ecosystem. `Example ros2_control launching <https://github.com/ros-controls/ros2_control_demos>`_.
+This is separate from the MoveIt 2 ecosystem. `Example ros2_control launching <https://github.com/ros-controls/ros2_control_demos>`_.
 Each JointTrajectoryController provides an action interface.
 Given the yaml file above, MoveIt automatically connects to this action interface.

 #.
 Note: it is not required to use :code:`ros2_control` for your robot.
 You could write a proprietary action interface.
 In practice, 99% of users choose :code:`ros2_control`.